Q: What makes Nightingale College stand apart from other colleges?

 Q: How is acceptance into the program decided?

-- An admissions advisor will meet with you to help you decide whether you are a good candidate for the ADN program and whether the program is right for you.
+- An admissions advisor will meet with you to help you decide whether you are a good candidate for the programs and whether the program is right for you.

 - It will be determined which DDC location would work best for you.

-- Information on the application, commitment statement, and the entrance standardized test score will be used to evaluate each applicant.
+- Information on the application, commitment statement, and the entrance standardized test score will be used to evaluate each applicant of the ADN and BDN programs.

 - An acceptance letter will be sent to those offered acceptance to the College.